wilfred-dev/wilfred/docs/images.md

   - `variable` - Name of environment variable.
   - `install_only` - boolean, variable will only be accessible during installation if `true`.
   - `default` - Default value for prompt, use boolean `true` in order to make variable requried but not set a default value and use `""` to make it optional, without default value.
+  - `hidden` - Boolean, decides whether this value should be hidden from the user (i.e. static variables).

 # Environment Variables